A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal and time-recursive scale-space model for temporal signals

 Combined with temporal differentiation of the smoothing kernel, such temporal kernels have been used for modelling the temporal response properties of neurons in the visual system (den Brinker and Roufs \citeyear{BriRou92-BC}) and for computing spatio-temporal image features in computer vision (Rivero-Moreno and Bres \citeyear{RivBre04-ImAnalRec}; Berg et al.\ \citeyear{BerReyRid14-SensMEMSElOptSyst}).

-For a given value of the temporal scale (the temporal variance) of such time-causal kernels, the temporal delay for a temporal kernel based on a uniform distribution of the temporal scale levels will, however, be longer than for a kernel constructed from a logarithmic distribution of the intermediate levels.
-Thus, for formulating computational algorithms for expressing time-critical decision processes computer vision or machine hearing, as well as for modelling time-critical decision processes in biological perception or cognition, we argue that a logarithmic distribution of the temporal scale levels should be a much better choice.
+For a given value of the temporal scale (the temporal variance) of such time-causal kernels, the temporal delay for a temporal kernel based on a uniform distribution of the temporal scale levels will, however, also be longer than for a temporal kernel constructed from a logarithmic distribution of the intermediate temporal scale levels.
+Thus, for formulating computational algorithms for expressing time-critical decision processes in computer vision or machine listening, as well as for modelling time-critical decision processes in biological perception or cognition, we argue that a logarithmic distribution of the temporal scale levels should be a much better choice.

 For these reasons, we will henceforth in this treatment focus solely on models based on a logarithmic distribution of the temporal scale levels.